Generative Adversarial Networks for Weakly Supervised Generation and Evaluation of Brain Tumor Segmentations on MR Images: Methods

 Once $E$ is generated, we use it to acquire positive seed regions and negative seed regions.
 Positive seed regions $S_+ = \{{s_+^0, ..., s_+^k, ...., s_+^{N-1}}\} \in \mathbb{R}^{N, 128, 128}$ are binary maps where for each $s_+^k$, a voxel $(i, j)$ has a value of 1 when the corresponding voxel in $e^k$ has a value greater than 0.8 and 0 otherwise.
 The voxels in the negative seed regions $S_- = \{{s_-^0, ..., s_-^k, ...., s_-^{N-1}}\} \in \mathbb{R}^{N, 128, 128}$ have values of 1 for the corresponding voxels in $E$ that have values less than 0.2 and 0 otherwise.
-The positive seeds are used to indicate regions in the images that $C()$ believed to contain a tumor and negative seeds are used to indicate regions $C()$ believed to contain no tumor.
-We threshold by 20\% of the maximum and minimum values of each $e^k$ to generate the seeds because 20\% is the percentile suggested by \citet{7780688}.
-We found the negative seeds from the classifier to be accurate while the positive seeds can contain inaccuracies, depending on what $C()$ interprets to be a tumor.
+The positive seeds are used to indicate regions in the images that $C()$ is confident contains a tumor and negative seeds are used to indicate regions $C()$ considered to contain no tumor.
+The 20\% threshold we used to generate the seeds was suggested by \cite{7780688} in their work with segmentation using CAMs.
 For non-cancerous MR images, we used a positive seed map of all zeros and a negative seed map of all ones.
 Figure \ref{fig:initial_seeds} presents examples of positive and negatives seeds.